WarStalkeR/OpenXcomExMore/README.md

 `    baseGenius: ...`
 `    baseSuperhuman: ...`
-Allows to enable option `oxceStartingBaseSelection` that in New Game interface that allows user to select custom starting base with different set of starting facilities (of course if there are any beside default ones).
+Allows to enable option `oxceStartingBaseSelection` that in New Game interface allows user to select custom starting base with different set of starting facilities (of course if there are any beside default ones).
 Syntax follows same pattern that you can observe in `startingBase`, `startingBaseGenius` and other global variables.